 Parents and Family

-Traditionally the parents of both couples share a table, along with other immediate families (grandparents, and siblings).
+Traditionally the parents of both couples share a table, along with another immediate family (grandparents, and siblings).
 But, families can be very blended these days, or just have other family conflicts that can cause that not always to work out.
 If that is the case, have 2 designated tables to disperse the close family member’s up on either side of the head table.
 This way they are still close, but can have some sort of separation!

 All Other Guests: Grouping